DavidHe1127/Mr.He_HandBook/cloud/docker.md

 ![docker-arch](./docker-arch.png)

-### dockerfile-tips
+### dockerfile
-* Each instruction in `Dockerfile` composes one layer of final image.
+Each instruction in `Dockerfile` composes one layer of final image.
 More layers more complex.
 So try to group instructions.

+Docker images are layered.
+When you build a new image, Docker does this for each instruction (RUN, COPY etc.) in your Dockerfile:

+* Create a temporary container from the previous image layer (or the base FROM image for the first command
+* Run the Dockerfile instruction in the temporary `intermediate` container
+* Save the temporary container as a new image layer

 **BAD!**
 ```yml